Developers

 Not Just for Humans

-Our APIs are open, structured, and free — artist profiles and blog posts as semantic JSON, ready for search engines, AI agents, and your own projects.
+Our APIs are open and free — artist profiles and blog posts as structured JSON, ready for search engines, AI assistants, and your own projects.

 The Machine Pledge